CER10TY/KyoAttach/README.md

 Known Bugs
 =========

-* [u]Actions added via addAction will remain visible and take effect at all times, even if the vehicle is far away from the helicopter.[/u] - Squished with v1.1
+* <s>Actions added via addAction will remain visible and take effect at all times, even if the vehicle is far away from the helicopter.</s> - Squished with v1.1
+* ATvs stuck in helicopter floor when attached.
+Purely visual, although a 1/1000 chance that helo explodes when ejecting exists.

 Changelog
 =========